Jolt (film): Plot

 Lindy returns to Dr. Munchin, who admits that he had been doing as Justin had said.
 Vicars and Nevin arrive to find Lindy holding Munchin at gunpoint against the wall.
-Assuming she is trying to kill him, they shoot her in the leg, but they discover she was handcuffing him to hand over to them.
-In hospital after receiving treatment, Vicars asks Lindy on a date.
-After leaving the hospital Lindy returns to her burnt out apartment and is met by a mysterious woman, who tells her she was a superior to both Munchin and Justin and tries to convince Lindy to join her.

-In a mid-credits scene, a hacker who helped Lindy break into Justin's phone discovers that Lindy's payment to her - a set of keys - is to the Justin's car.
+Assuming that Lindy is trying to kill him, they shoot her in the leg, but then discover that she was handcuffing him to hand over to them.
+In a hospital, after receiving treatment, Vicars asks Lindy on a date.
+After leaving the hospital, Lindy returns to her burnt out apartment and is met by a mysterious woman.
+The woman admits to having been a superior to both Munchin and Justin and tries to convince Lindy to join her.
+Later, a hacker who helped Lindy break into Justin's phone discovers that the keys given to her by Lindy as payment are for Justin's car.